 The camera itself is inoffensive in design, if a bit bland.
 It almost looks like an old in-car GPS system, albeit about half as large.
 The body is metal, with a small window for the main camera (and logo) on the back and a vent and a speaker on the side.
 Up front is a 2.4" 320x240 LCD touchscreen, a secondary cabin-facing camera, two microphones, and two white LEDs.
 A green LED on top blinks when the camera is active and the car is parked, letting passersby know that your car is "protected."

 Owl touts a 2.2GHz octa-core processor and 3GB of RAM, which is more power than I've ever imagined a dashcam would need.
 That being said, most dashcams don't use 4G LTE to upload videos to the cloud.
 GPS is inside as well.
 No storage figure is given; Owl simply says that it "stores video on your camera for up to 14 days depending how much you drive."
+(Update: Owl has clarified to us that there's 64GB of storage.)
 There's also no microSD slot, so you can't even expand the likely limited amount of storage.

 Note that an OBDII port is necessary for this camera to be powered.
 I'm not a fan of this for a number of reasons.
 First of all, it restricts cars made prior to 1996, as well as the Tesla Model 3, from being able to use it.
 I recognize this is a small portion of potential customers being turned away, but it's still worth noting.
 Next, the OBDII requirement also blocks other devices that need to use the port, such as code readers (some people leave them in), insurance trackers, and hotspots like T-Mobile's SyncUP DRIVE.
 Lastly, if you leave your car at the mechanic and want to check your dashcam to see how things are going, it's entirely likely that it gets unplugged so that an OBD code reader can be used, leaving you without any footage.

 Owl says that it chose the OBD port because it allows the camera to be powered when the car turns off, but when the car is parked, the camera goes into "guard mode," which means that it only records when motion is detected.
 What's the point of the camera being constantly powered if it's not continually recording?
 What if the person who's damaged your car just takes off?
 On top of that, the camera automatically shuts off after 24 hours of parking (or once a chip in the camera detects your car battery's been drained by 5%, whichever comes first).
-I'd much rather have a dashcam that uses a cigarette lighter and has a battery backup to turn on and record when impacts occur.
+Owl has informed us that 48-hour and 72-hour options will arrive by the end of the month, draining 1-2% of your car's battery per 24 hours.
+Personally, I'd much rather have a dashcam that uses a cigarette lighter and has a battery backup to turn on and record when impacts occur.
 In spite of the chip in the camera, my car, a 2013 BMW 750i, came up with a warning message about the car's electrical accessories being shut off due to excessive drainage after I'd left it parked for about three days.
+(Update: Owl says that it will offer a Y-splitter to enable two OBD devices to be used in tandem.)

 Here's another ding towards the Owl: as you've probably noticed by now, it mounts from the bottom of the windshield, not the top.
 This means that it gets in the way of your vision while driving.
 I don't necessarily mind that - it's not big enough to realistically block anything - but the law in much of the US does mind.
 I'm not a lawyer and I can't comb through 50 states' unique phrasings on this situation, but there are only two - yes, two - states that have no windshield restrictions.
 I doubt you'll get pulled over if you're driving normally, but if you've already been pulled over and the officer sees the Car Cam in the middle of your windshield, you could easily be on the hook for an obstruction of view ticket as well.
 See this Lifewire.com page and this reddit thread for more information.